AwakeMind/AwakeMind/README.md

 ## About Us

 AwakeMind Tech is a leading provider of embedded system solutions.
-We specialize in designing, developing, and manufacturing embedded systems for a variety of industries.
+We specialize in designing, developing, and consulting on embedded systems for a variety of industries.

 ## Services